caidanw/caidanw.github.io/index.md

 If you'd like to see my work experience or personal projects, you can find my social links below.

-**Job Status: I am actively searching for full-time work and I am looking for relocation in the greater Seattle area.**
+**Job Status: I am open to opportunities for full-time work with relocation in the greater Seattle area.**